cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 #export PLAYBOOK=k8s_worker_vswitch_quad_intel.yml # Intel NIC
   # See above
 export PACKET_AUTH_TOKEN=your-auth-token
-  # The auth token for your project at Packet
+  # The auth token for your project at Equinix Metal
 export PACKET_PROJECT_ID=your-project-id
-  # The project ID for your project at Packet
+  # The project ID for your project at Equinix Metal
 export PACKET_PROJECT_NAME="CNCF Testbed" # CNCF Testbed is default, this must be set if using another project
-  # The name of your project at Packet
+  # The name of your project at Equinix Metal
 ```

 If you specified `WORKER_NODE_TYPE=n2.xlarge.x86` and `PLAYBOOK=k8s_worker_vswitch_quad_intel.yml` in the environment file above, there is another small step before deploying.
 Go back to the `cnf-testbed/` directory and then open the file `comparison/ansible/k8s_worker_vswitch_quad_intel.yml`.
 In this file looks for the `vswitch_container` line, which can be modified: